giovannibass/DNS_Server_Configuration/nfs/Intro_to_nfs.md

 Head over to the directory and you should be able to access the contents of your shared folder (unless the permissions in the exports folder state otherwise)!

 ## Script Usage
+As of right now the script comes with 2 options: -d and -a

+`Usage: sudo ./quicknfs.sh [-d DIRECTORY] [-a ACCESS]`

+`-d`: Allows you to specify the name of the shared directory.
+This can be one that already exists.
+If it doesn't then a new one with the specified name will be created.
+If this option is not selected then a folder called *nfs_share* will be created in the directory that the script was executed then.
+`-a`: Allows you to determine which clients can access the shared drive.
+You can specify an IP address, subnet, or hostname.
+If left blank then '*' will be used, meaning that anyone connected to the network can access the share.